Guest Room Ideas: Preparing a Guest Bedroom for Summer Visitors

 Use Furniture That Serves a Purpose

 But I did move around a few pieces so that each of the bedrooms could function more efficiently.
-I have a theory about furniture which dictates that every piece should add not only style but convenience.
+I have a theory about furniture which dictates that every piece should add not only style but also convenience.
 Drawers for storage, or at the very least a shelf, are always high priorities on my list.

 So when I decided to add two nightstands to my daughter’s bedroom, I moved her large chest of drawers into our guest room.
 The room previously had only the tiny chest, below, and nowhere else to store anything.
 The opposite bedside table was a round cloth-covered piece that provided no other purpose or benefit.
 That was the obvious choice to omit.